How to Become a Teacher in Nevada

 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Nevada
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Nevada

-It is a basic requirement that public school teachers in Nevada have at least a Bachelor's Degree and and complete a teacher preparation program.
+The Nevada Department of Education requires public school teachers to complete a bachelor's degree at minimum along with a teacher preparation program.
 The program must be approved by the Council for the Accreditation of Teacher Preparation (CAEP).

-If you do not yet have a Bachelor's Degree, you can ask a college or university advisor if your school offers a blended program; most accredited institutions of higher education do.
-Blended programs put together the needed work for a Bachelor's Degree and a teacher preparation program.
+If you do not yet have a bachelor's in education, you can ask a college or university advisor if your school offers a blended program; most accredited institutions of higher education do.
+Blended programs put together the needed work for a bachelor's degree and a teacher preparation program.
 If you know that you want to teach from the start, you should get involved in a joint program as soon as possible.

 Complete a Teacher Preparation Program